 Our client’s mother rented a home from the defendant.
 She repeatedly requested that the owner of the property trim a large tree which constituted a dangerous condition.
 She was afraid a limb would fall off and strike one or both of her small grandchildren who lived with her.
 At her wits end, she finally asked her son, our client, to trim the tree for her.
 He agreed.

-During the course of the work, a limb of the tree broke off unexpectedly and caused our client from the law offices of Laskin Balma in Sacramento California to fall to the ground, landing on his right foot.
+During the course of the work, a limb of the tree broke off unexpectedly and caused our client from the law offices of Laskin Balma attorneys in Sacramento California to fall to the ground, landing on his right foot.
 He sustained a transverse comminuted fracture of the mid portion of the calcaneus and required plates and screws to be put into his ankle.
 He underwent surgery, then developed an infection.
 Our client could not catch a break.

 A year and three months after the incident, still in pain and struggling to get through his daily life, our client was finally diagnosed with C.R.P.S.
 This disease is not well understood, but it happens most often after an injury.
 The body does not react as expected and the brain receives constant signals of pain even after the injury has healed.